omkarcloud/botasaurus/README.md

     def run(self, driver: BotasaurusDriver, data):
 ```

+- In the `run` method:
+    - We visit Omkar Cloud
+    - Extract the heading text
-- In the `run` method, we visit Omkar Cloud, extract the heading text, and return data to be saved in both JSON and CSV files automatically by Botasaurus.
+    - Finally, return data to be saved as JSON and CSV files.
 ```python
     driver.get("https://www.omkar.cloud/")